xo/usql/README.md

 Connection variables are not interpolated into queries.
 See the [configuration section for information on defining persistent connection variables][config].

-Connection variables can be shown through `\cset`:
+Connection variables can be displayed with `\cset`:

 ```sh
 (not connected)=> \cset